Looking to design an aquaponics greenhouse?

 Other things to think about are the placement of your tanks, your overall floor plan (enough walking and working room?) and where to place electrical outlets for your equipment.
 If that sounds overwhelming, email us for some example floor plans.

-For other tips on sketching your floor plan and ensuring your greenhouse is optimized for your system, see our e-book: “9 Steps to Designing an Energy-Efficient Year-Round Aquaponics Greenhouse”.
+For other tips on sketching your floor plan and ensuring your greenhouse is optimized for your system, check out our partners at The Aquaponics Source.

 4. Grow up

 In addition to beds consider vertical growing systems.
 Aquaponics greenhouse design that makes use of vertical space will allow for higher levels of production.

 Contact us to learn more about aquaponics greenhouse grow systems

 Different types of flooring materials have different pros/cons.
 Here’s a quick list:

 Pros: Level and smooth; easy to clean; easy to move things (wheel barrows, moveable beds or tanks); long-lasting.